The Keene Sentinel

 The Keene Sentinel is an independently owned daily newspaper published in Keene, New Hampshire.
-It currently publishes six days a week.

-The Sentinel is the fifth oldest continuously published newspaper in the United States, having operated under the Sentinel name since its founding, by John Prentiss, in March 1799 as the New Hampshire Sentinel.
-It was preceded in Keene by a number of much shorter ventures. including The New Hampshire Recorder, The Cheshire Advertiser, The Columbian Informer, and The Rising Sun.
+The fifth oldest continuously published newspaper in the United States, it was went by the Sentinel after its founding by John Prentiss in March 1799 and as the New Hampshire Sentinel.
+It was preceded in Keene by ventures including The New Hampshire Recorder, The Cheshire Advertiser, The Columbian Informer, and The Rising Sun.
+It is published six days a week.